Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-27-playing-fire.md

 Well aware that he was a bit rumpled and unwashed from several solid days of being at work and snatching power-naps in between with only the odd meal at his desk, Caruthers would have preferred to grab a quick shower and a change of clothes, and he would have if there had been more than a half an hour in which to do so.

-As it was… well, he was far from the only one.
+As it was... well, he was far from the only one.
 The standoff and constant state of readiness was probably keeping everybody in the fleet in similar condition.

 Junior ranks got respectfully out of his way as he swarmed up the stairs to A deck and the bridge, where *Violent’s* CO, Commander Vaughan, was in the middle of taking the call from the Fleet Intel Center.